ardacbrglu/arda_cabaroglu_DSA-210_project/README.md

 1. **Active Energy:** Calories burned daily during this a period of semester which includes midterm/final weeks and regular weeks.
 2. **Step Count:** Daily step counts collected since first year of school to see how activity levels change with academic workload.
 3. **Floors Climbed:** Data on the number of floors climbed each day to assess physical activity related to elevation.
-4. **Standing Hours:** Data on daily standing hours to indicate how much time is spent standing throughout the day.

 The data is automatically recorded by my Apple Watch and synced with the Health app on my iPhone.
 I will export this data as XML files from the Health app and use Python tools like Pandas and Beautiful Soup to process and analyze it.